ThatTilux/CCT-Harmonics-Optimizer/README.md

 **Example**

-Below is an example result of the an Optimizer on a quadrupole model with an inner and outer layer.
+Below is an example result of the an Optimizer on a quadrupole model.
 The left are the harmonics before the optimizer and the right are the ones after.
 A threshold of 0.01 was used.
 All an values were optimized below that threshold.
 The runtime was 1.5 minutes on a machine with CUDA and a RTX 3080Ti.

 <div align="center">
 <img width="684" alt="Before vs. After for an example of the an Optimizer" src="https://github.com/user-attachments/assets/615651f6-7d9f-44f9-a9b0-6d2c1bdd5e14">